ChristinaPetschnig/master_thesis_Christina_Petschnig/README.md

 Includes the Jupyter Notebook used for fine-tuning on Google Colab with different configurations.

-dataset/:
+dataset/
 Contains tokenized articles prepared for Gliner, due to its token length limit.

-tests/:
+tests/

-quality_tests/:
+quality_tests/

-Contains tests for label refinement
+Contains tests for label refinement.

 Each test includes two files: